timbeaudet/knowledge_base/software/adobe_photoshop.md

 Note: This process may be even better (untested) by simply creating the sprite_sheet as a smart object before adding the guide layout.

+## Possible Issues

+### Pink Lines / Slow Reaction with Control Pressed

+This appears to be smart guides when the "Move" tool is selected.
+Simply select another tool like the brush `b` and it will go away.
+Note: When the move tool is selected, and you press control like this, it can select bottom layers.

 ## References:
 - [Layer Shortcuts](https://www.sitepoint.com/speed-up-your-photoshop-work-with-layer-shortcuts/)